coffeecore/Sonic-Pi-Music-sequencer/README.md

 # :musical_keyboard: Sonic Pi Music step sequencer OSC driven

+## DISCLAIMER

+After tests on Rpi 3, I change add methods to a simple JSON.
+So, Sonic Pi just plays, it doesn't manage add/remove/change operations.
+If new tests are successful, next step is Python part.

 ## Intro

 Goal is to build a music box with Raspberry Pi, E-ink screen, somes buttons and potards.